Michael (archangel): Catholicism

-Catholics often refer to Michael as “Holy Michael, the Archangel” or “Saint Michael”.
-He is generally referred to in Christian litanies as “Saint Michael”, as in the Litany of the Saints.
+Catholics often refer to Michael as "Holy Michael, the Archangel" or "Saint Michael".
+He is generally referred to in Christian litanies as "Saint Michael", as in the Litany of the Saints.
 In the shortened version said at the Easter Vigil, he alone of the angels and archangels is mentioned by name, omitting Saints Gabriel and Raphael.

 In Roman Catholic teachings, Saint Michael has four main roles or offices.
 His first role is the leader of the Army of God and the leader of celestial forces in triumphing over the powers of Hell.
-He is viewed as the angelic model for the virtues of the “spiritual warrior”, his conflict with evil taken as “the battle within”.
+He is viewed as the angelic model for the virtues of the "spiritual warrior", his conflict with evil taken as "the battle within".

 The second and third roles of Michael in Catholic teachings deal with death.
 In his second role, he is the angel of death, carrying the souls of Christians to Heaven.
 Catholic prayers often refer to this role of Michael.
 In his third role, he weighs souls on his perfectly balanced scales, a common object he holds in art.

 In his fourth role, Saint Michael, the special patron of the Chosen People in the Old Testament, is also Guardian of the Church.
 Saint Michael was revered by the military orders of knights during the Middle Ages.
-The names of villages around the Bay of Biscay reflect that history.
 Moreover, doubtless for the same motive he was considered the patron saint of a number of cities and countries.

-Catholic tradition includes also elements such as the Prayer to Saint Michael, which specifically asks the saint to “defend” the faithful from evil.
+Catholic tradition includes the Prayer to Saint Michael, which specifically asks the saint to "defend" the faithful from evil.
 The Chaplet of Saint Michael consists of nine salutations, one for each choir of angels.